utdata/rwdir/docs/05-sums-import.md

 But this time we will fill in values in the new column based on other data inside each row. `case_when()` allows us to create a test (or number of tests) and then mark the new value based on the answer.
 Once new data has been written the function goes to the next row, so we write the most specific rules first.

 This process is powerful and can get complicated depending on the logic needed.
-This example is perhaps more complicated than I like to explain this process, but this is real data we _need_ this, so here we go.
+This example is perhaps more complicated than I like to explain this process, but this is real data and we _need_ this, so here we go.

 This is the code that does what we need and you can copy/paste the whole chunk, but be sure to read the explanation that follows it.